On September 25, 1961 President John F. Kennedy addressed the United Nations General Assembly.

 You can view him saying those words on YouTube here:

 President Kennedy was referring to avoiding nuclear annihilation.
 A very real threat at that time, as the 1962 Cuban Missile Crisis was to prove.

 His words are just as applicable today to addressing the ravages of another human created crisis - climate change.

 Will our actions in addressing this crisis earn us the eternal thanks of mankind?
-Or, as seems most likely given our current behaviour, will they earn us eternal condemnation?
+Or, given our track record, will they earn us eternal condemnation?

 A track record that can be viewed most charitably as this:

 And much less charitably, though equally as accurately, as this:

 Now just as we use a few short words to mark the great sacrifice that past generations had made for us, precisely so we'd never forget what they did: